peerhaven/peerhaven/CONTRIBUTING.md

 `feature/#22-create-user-component`

-We are going to have 3 different types of repositories, resulting in 3 slightly varying workflows.
+We are going to have 2 different types of repositories, resulting in 2 varying workflows.

-### APIs
+### Code

 Having a coherent codebase and being presumably ready to ship, a `release` branch is created from the `develop` branch, the version number following the principles of [semantic versioning 2.0.0](https://semver.org/).
-Until incorporating [feature flags](https://readwrite.com/2016/01/22/staging-servers/), the code in the newly created `release` branch is being tested internally in a staging environment, usually for a week.
+Until incorporating [feature flags](https://readwrite.com/2016/01/22/staging-servers/), the code in the newly created `release` branch is being tested internally in a staging environment.
 When code gets merged into `main`, we push the code into our production system.
 From this point on, a new `release` branch may be created.

-### Clients

-[Semantic versioning doesn't make much sense for apps without a public API](https://grimoire.ca/dev/webapp-versions), like our web app.
-So releases are named by date instead:
-`release/2018-07-21` (date of planned merge into main).
-That's the only difference compared to repositories containing APIs.

 ### Documentation

 Repositories without code, like this one, have a drastically simplified workflow.
 They have no versions and only `main` has an infinite lifetime.
 Commits go into temporary `build` or `content` branches, like `content/add-code-of-conduct`, and are merged into `main` by pull requests.

+## Upgrading dependencies

+To upgrade direct dependencies, use [`yarn upgrade`](https://classic.yarnpkg.com/en/docs/cli/upgrade/) or [`yarn upgrade-interactive`](https://classic.yarnpkg.com/en/docs/cli/upgrade-interactive) (optionally with the `--latest` tag).

+To upgrade sub dependencies as well, delete the `node_modules` folder and the `yarn.lock` file and perform a fresh install with [`yarn install`](https://classic.yarnpkg.com/en/docs/cli/install).

+Upgraded dependencies should be tested before being pushed.

 ## Commit message guideline